I’m involved in the following ongoing research projects:

 The harvest and consumption of traditional foods (locally called ‘country foods’) is a cornerstone of Inuit culture, sovereignty, food security, and nutrition.
 For Inuit communities in Nunavik, northern Quebec, country foods such as marine fish and mammals (e.g. Arctic char, seal, and beluga), caribou, birds (e.g. goose), and berries are vital sources of calories, protein, essential fatty acids, as well as lesser-known micronutrients such as vitamin A, vitamin B-6, iron, selenium (Se).
 However, commonly-consumed fish and marine mammals are also exceptionally high in a wide range of environmental contaminants, including methylmercury (MeHg).
 Exposure to such contaminants has wide-ranging health implications for the Inuit populations, including pre-natal complications, neurological deficits, nervous system abnormalities, and possibly a higher risk of cardiometabolic disorders.
 We are currently working in coordination with Nunavimmiut communities and partners to collect wildlife samples for nutrient and toxicant analysis, as well as conduct interviews and KT workshops with community members to determine food consumption patterns linkages between cultural/gender norms, food security, country food consumption, and subsequent health impacts.
 This project is embedded within the processes of the nutrition transition and climate change, with a goal of improving health, nutrition, and climate change adaptation outcomes for Inuit communities in Nunavik.

-Funding: Health Canada and Canadian Institutes of Health Research
+Funding: Northern Contaminants Program, Health Canada, and Canadian Institutes of Health Research

 Exposure to food chain contaminants in Nunavik: biomonitoring in adult and youth cohorts of the Qanuilirpitaa survey